SymfonyCasts/vue/sfcasts/ep2/mixin-basics.md

 done.

-The point: these two components need to share a bunch of behavior, like the logic in `addToCart` and even pieces of `data`... but with *totally* different HTML... which means we *can't* isolate this into its own component.
+The point: these two components need to share a bunch of behavior, like the logic in `addToCart` and even pieces of `data`... but with *totally* different HTML.
+That means we *can't* just isolate this stuff into its own component.

 What's the solution?
 Say hello to mixins.
 Very simply mixins allow us to extract parts of a Vue components - like `data`, `methods` or even things like a `created` function - into something that can be reused by many components.
 In Vue 3, mixins still exist, but are replaced by the composition API - something we'll talk about in a future tutorial.
-But fundamentally, both mixins in composition do the same thing, just with a slightly different mechanism.
+But fundamentally, both mixins and composition do the same thing, just with a slightly different mechanism.

 ## Bootstrapping the Mixing